-A woman’s consumption of some foods and drinks during pregnancy is detrimental to the baby’s health.
+A recent article in a Health policy blog says that a woman’s consumption of some foods and drinks during pregnancy is detrimental to the baby’s health.
 Nutritionists henceforth recommend that a pregnant woman’s diet should involve a variety of foods and beverages.
 They deliver important nutrients that are essential for a baby’s growth and development.
 A healthy pregnancy results in a healthy baby.

 Let us take a look at 8 of the top tips for eating healthy during pregnancy:

 - Fortified foods make a fine option for breakfast.
 Try ready to eat cereals for breakfast, along with fruits.
 Fortified cereals are nutrient-rich.
 They have added nutrients, such as calcium.